Scalar Functions¶

 Arguments¶

 str: String expression to operate on.
-Can be a constant, column, or function, and any combination of string operators.
+Can be a constant, column, or function, and any combination of operators.

 regexp: Regular expression to match against.
 Can be a constant, column, or function.